 Will there be Boom Supersonic stock?
 This startup is hoping to deliver the future of aviation.
 And with groundbreaking technology comes investors wanting a piece of the action.
 But should investors expect Boom Supersonic to IPO in the near future?
 Here’s what we know…

 Boom Supersonic: The Business

 With this technology, the travel industry could change greatly.
-Business meetings can be done in person while being able to go home that same day.
+Business meetings can be done in person while also being able to go home that same day.
 If there’s a global crisis, help can be there in half the time.
 But this startup’s technology isn’t the only reason investors are starting to look into Boom Supersonic stock.

 Why Boom Supersonic Stock: The Progress

 There are two big reasons Boom Supersonic is getting attention.
 The first involves its latest funding round.
 And the second comes from a number of recent announcements.

 Boom Supersonic Reaches Unicorn Status

 If you’re unfamiliar with the term “unicorn,” it refers to a private company with a valuation of $1 billion or more.
 And if Boom Supersonic stock comes to market, that value will be reflected in the price.
 In December 2021, CEO Blake Scholl announced it was raising $50 million in a funding round.
 It was this funding that brought the startup’s value to unicorn status.

 WRVI Capital’s Michael Marks led the investment.
 The round brought Boom Supersonic’s total funding to $210 million.
 In total it has raised around $250 million across seven rounds of funding.
 The most recent taking place in June 2021.

 The funding will help the company in its goal to have a scaled-down prototype fly next year.
 Additionally, Boom Supersonic hopes to break ground for a full-scaled aircraft factory in 2022.
 If everything goes as planned, its first commercial plane could be flying by 2026.